mittal001/aws-questions/README.md

 ###### 22. What are the advantages of NAT gateway over NAT instance?
 (Select two)

-- 1. NAT gateway requires a single EC2 instance
+- [ ] A. NAT gateway requires a single EC2 instance
-- 2. NAT gateway is scalable
+- [ ] B. NAT gateway is scalable
-- 3. NAT gateway translates faster
+- [ ] C. NAT gateway translates faster
-- 4. NAT gateways is a managed service
+- [ ] 4.
+NAT gateways is a managed service
-- 5. NAT gateway is Linux-based
+- [ ] 5.
+NAT gateway is Linux-based

 <details><summary><b>Answer</b></summary>
 <p>